 Have you been denied for a credit card due to having little or bad credit?
-If so, the Capital One® Secured Mastercard® could help you get back on the right track.
+If so, the Secured Mastercard® from Capital One could help you get back on the right track.
 You don’t need a perfect credit score, but you do need to be capable of making payments.

 What’s a Secured Credit Card, and How Is It Different from Other Options?

 You might be wondering what makes a secured credit card different from a regular credit card or a prepaid card.
 If you’re familiar with secured loans, secured credit cards work in a similar way: they require collateral.
-The Capital One® Secured Mastercard® requires that you provide collateral in the form of a cash deposit.
+The Secured Mastercard® from Capital One requires that you provide collateral in the form of a cash deposit.
 This collateral allows creditors to lend to borrowers who don’t have the best credit.

 Secured cards are mainly for those who need to rebuild their credit.
 If you’ve previously been in a lot of credit card debt because of irresponsible usage, or need help establishing credit in the first place, secured cards are a great option.